arfc/twofcs19/present/paper.md

 ---
 layout: manual
 title: Submit a Full Paper
-subtitle: "Authors of accepted abstracts will be invited to submit a full paper."
+subtitle: "Authors of accepted abstracts will be invited to optionally submit a full paper."
 permalink: /present/paper
 ---